na-na-hi/renget/archive/vcewo.md

 #### RELEVANCY AND REASONING PROBLEM
-imagine a dumb LLM (*Large Language Model - AIs like Claude, GPT, Gemini, Llama, Mistral...*) with no understanding of what "the sky" means, what is considered "the good," and what is "creativity." the only thing it can do is obey simple [natural language](https://www.deeplearning.ai/resources/natural-language-processing/) commands like *text-classification, summarization, translation or text-completion* based on the dataset it has been trained on
+imagine a dumb ==LLM== (*LLM = Large Language Model, like Claude, GPT, Gemini, Llama, Mistral...*) with no understanding of what "the sky" means, what is considered "the good," and what is "creativity". the only thing LLM can do is obey simple [natural language commands](https://www.deeplearning.ai/resources/natural-language-processing/) like *text-classification, summarization, translation...* based on the datasets (corpus) it has been trained on

-imagine you give huge 20,000+ token story to LLM and tell it to complete story under certain arbitrary rules like "*develop the story slowly*", "*apply complex and varied sentence structures*", "*include exaggerated ~~ahh ahh mistress~~, onomatopoeia, moans, grunts*"
+now imagine you give that LLM a huge story worth of 20,000 tokens and order LLM to complete a story under arbitrary rules like "develop the story slowly", "apply complex and varied sentence structures", "include exaggerated ~~ahh ahh mistress~~, onomatopoeia"...

 >**relevancy issue**
 now the questions: